• Skip to primary navigation

 • Kosher salt

-Notes about the ingredients:
+Notes about the ingredients

-If you do happen to come across fresh peas, you can use that in place of frozen if you prefer.
+This recipe uses frozen peas since fresh peas are only in season for a short time in the Spring.
+If you happen to come across fresh peas, you can use them in place of frozen ones if you prefer.
 They both taste amazing.

 This recipe also calls for fresh garlic.
-Now I usually say do not substitute garlic powder for fresh garlic but with this recipe it comes out amazing either way.
+Now I usually say do not substitute garlic powder for fresh garlic but with this recipe, it comes out amazing either way.
 I will give the substitutions for those below in the recipe.

-Italian peas
+Italian peas on table

 1. Gather Your Ingredients